Paranoid2droid/cv/index.md

 Hi!
 I am a graduate student from [Institute of Acoustics, Chinese Academy of Sciences](http://english.ioa.cas.cn/){:target="_blank"}, majoring in audio signal processing.

 On top of the research projects about DSP algorithms in work hours, I also have a mania for computer music and music tech.
-I'm now starting [my Github page](https://github.com/Paranoid2droid){:target="_blank"} from scratch to share my ChucK codes, MAX/MSP projects, plug-ins and other things I built.
+All the source codes of my synthesizers, plug-ins, audiovisual, computer music and other stuff are on [my Github page](https://github.com/Paranoid2droid){:target="_blank"}.

 I'm also a music maker and multi-instrument player.
 I've released a few EPs and albums.
 You may check them out on [my SoundCloud page](https://soundcloud.com/paranoid2droid){:target="_blank"}.